Agency Web Site: http://www.nycourts.gov/admin/financialops/Budgets.shtml

-To meet these costs and the constitutional duty to maintain service to the public, it is necessary for the Judiciary to seek an increase in the 2015-16 budget.
-The proposed budget would allow the courts to maintain their current staffing levels, and fill a limited number of positions that are critical to operations.
-Funds would also be used to ensure that courtrooms can remain open to the public until 5 p.m. each day.
-Additional funds are also requested for civil legal services to ensure that the most vulnerable New Yorkers are not without counsel in cases involving the essentials of life.
+The 2014-2015 Budget request will allow the Judiciary to fund mandatory increases including $17 million to support implementation of the final phase of the statutorily required criminal indigent defense caseload standards and $17.5 million for mandatory increments for nonjudicial employees.
+In addition to providing funding for these mandatory increases, the proposed budget would allow the courts to maintain their current staffing levels and fill a limited number of positions that are critical to court operations.
+Funds would also be used to ensure that courtrooms can remain open to the public until 5 pm each day.
+An additional $15 million is also requested for civil legal services in furtherance of Chief Judge Jonathan Lippman's priority to ensure that litigants who appear in court with regard to the essentials of life are represented.

-The Judiciary’s All Funds budget request for Fiscal Year 2015-2016, excluding fringe benefits, totals $2.09 billion, an appropriation increase of $51.3 million or 2.5% over the 2014-2015 All Funds budget.
-In addition to the requested increase in the General Fund, increases are requested in the Judiciary Data Processing Offset Fund, and the Attorney Licensing Fund.
+The Judiciary's All Funds budget request for Fiscal Year 2014-2015, excluding fringe benefits, totals $2.04 billion, an appropriation increase of $63.8 million or 3.2% over the 2013-2014 All Funds budget.
+In addition to the requested increase in the General Fund, increases are requested in the County Clerks' Operations Offset Fund, the Judiciary Data Processing Offset Fund, and the Attorney Licensing Fund.
 As with the General Fund, these increases are requested to allow the Judiciary to maintain current staffing levels and fill a limited number of positions that are critical to court operations.